 I started by doodling one nail polish bottle to check how it would fit on my bullet journal page.

 Here is the step by step nail polish bottle doodle tutorial:

 I measured roughly how they would fit in my journal and I was able to add 30 nail polish bottles to my open A5 notebook using 2 pages.
-Each bottle doodle took about 4 square grid in width and 9 square grids in height, producing 3 rows of 5 bottles per page.
+Each bottle doodle took about 4 square grids in width and 9 square grids in height, producing 3 rows of 5 bottles per page.

-So I counted from the bottom of the page the space that my 3 row of washi tapes would need before I started doodling.
+So I counted from the bottom of the page the space that my 3 rows of washi tapes would need before I started doodling.
 This was necessary for symmetry and also to make sure I had the header space where later I was going to add my swatch header.